malik-zee-code/malik-zee-code/README.md

 - 🌱 I’m currently learning **DevOps and NextJs**

-- 👨‍💻 All of my projects are available at [zeeshan-developer.netlify.app](https://zeeshan-developer.netlify.app)
+- 👨‍💻 Some of my projects are available at [zeeshan-developer.netlify.app](https://zeeshan-developer.netlify.app)

 - 💬 Ask me about **React , MERN , Node , MongoDB**